Biochemistry: Biological and Biomedical Sciences

 In fourth year you study advanced modules in biochemistry that draw directly from the research ongoing in the school including in the areas of neurobiology, parasitology, cancer biology and metabolic diseases.
 You will also undertake an individual Capstone research project, where you work alongside a Trinity professor in his/her research laboratory.
 Some recent research projects have looked at the role of inflammation in the progression of breast cancer and the mechanisms that underly chronic neurodegeneration following traumatic brain injury.

-Click here for further information on modules/subject.
+Click here for further information on modules/subjects.

 Study abroad

 The School of Biochemistry and Immunology participates in the Erasmus scheme which offers the opportunity for students to spend their third year studying in a partner university.
-Further information on the year abroad programme, and a list of partner universities, can be found at: www.tcd.ie/Biochemistry/undergraduate/exchange-programme
+Further information on the year abroad programme and a list of partner universities, can be found at: www.tcd.ie/biochemistry/undergraduate/exchange-programme.

 Study Biological and Biomedical Sciences Programme at Trinity